Copay In Health Insurance

 Copay, if not understood well, can result in a big shock at the time of claims.Let’s have a detailed look at what copayment is and how it affects your claim.

-What Is Copay In Health Insurance?
+What is Copay In Health Insurance?

 When you file a claim, you need to pay a specific percentage of the claim amount yourself, before the insurance company steps in to pay the balance amount.
 This is known as copay.